Bi-Arc Digraphs and Conservative Polymorphisms: Structure of Walks in

 \begin{lemma} Let $P_1$ and $P_2$ be two constricted walks of net length $r$.
 There exists a constricted path $P$ of net length $r$ that admits a homomorphism $f_1$ to $P_1$ and a homomorphism $f_2$ to $P_2$, such that each $f_i, i=1, 2$ takes the starting vertex of $P$ to the starting vertex of $P_i$ and the ending vertex of $P$ to the ending vertex of $P_i$. \end{lemma}

 We call $P$ a {\em common pre-image} of $P_1$ and $P_2$.
-In particular, we emphasize that we use the term {\em pre-image} of a path $P'$ to be a path $P$ that admits a homomorphism to $P'$ taking the first vertex of $P$ to the first vertex of $P'$ and the last vertex of $P$ to the last vertex of $P'$.
+Note that $f_1(P)$ is a walk on the vertices of $P_1$ and $f_2(P)$ is a walk on the vertices of $P_2$, and the walks $f_1(P)$ and $f_2(P)$ are congruent.
+We use the term {\em pre-image} of a walk $P'$ to be a path $P$ that admits a homomorphism to $P'$ taking the first vertex of $P$ to the first vertex of $P'$ and the last vertex of $P$ to the last vertex of $P'$.
+We use the term {\em embedded pre-image} of a walk $P'$ to be a walk on $V(P')$ starting with the starting vertex of $P'$ and ending with the ending vertex of $P'$.

-We visualize $P$ as following the arcs of $P_1$ (respectively $P_2$), starting where $P_1$ (respectively $P_2$) starts and ending where $P_1$ (respectively $P_2$) ends, but possibly taking intermediate back and forth steps.
-When we mention pre-images of walks, we shall always assume that the pre-image starts at the starting vertex and ends at the ending vertex of the original walk.